Xbox 360 controllers, headsets and wireless accessories

 Issues with other Xbox accessories

-To find information about how to troubleshoot issues with other Xbox accessories, such as the Xbox 360 Wireless Speed Wheel, see Learn about Xbox 360 accessories.
+To find information about how to troubleshoot issues with other Xbox accessories, such as the Xbox 360 Chatpad, the Xbox 360 Wireless Microphone, and the Xbox 360 Wireless Speed Wheel, see Learn about Xbox 360 accessories.

 Warranty information for Xbox accessories

-To find warranty information about Xbox 360 accessories, see the Xbox 360 repair: Frequently asked questions page.
+To find warranty information about Xbox 360 accessories, see Warranty and service: FAQ.

 How to request a repair